ibm-cloud-docs/vpc/block_storage_is_use_volume_cli.md

 ```
 {: pre}

 Complete the prompts to define the partition's first cylinder number and last cylinder number.
-After creating a new partition, run the `w` command to save changes to the partition table.
+After creating the partition, run the `w` command to save changes to the partition table.
 Reboot your system to verify the newly created partition.

 ## Step 3 - Format the volume partition
 {: #linux-procedure-format-volume}